khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - when will I get a student register?
 - test HDMI cable in room with macbook and student computer
 - ask for little table to put macbook on
+- what compusory induction do i have to do?

 refine module specs:
 0. work on tools.md and minimise syllabus outline in README.md